Tags

 , ,

-I’m half-watching The Emmy’s tonight, but looked up when Candice Bergen took the stage in a sparkly dress.
+Half-watching The Emmy’s, I looked up when Candice Bergen took the stage in a sparkly dress.

 For many women, Murphy Brown was what Mary Tyler Moore had been to Candice Bergen, “I think Mary Tyler Moore really made women feel they were entitled to a career and to be defined without a man.”
-And, following Mary Tyler Moore’s death in 2017, Candice Bergen said Murphy would never had existed had Mary Richards not paved the way.
+Following Moore’s death in 2017, Candice Bergen said Murphy would never had existed had Mary Richards not paved the way.
 In fact, Bergen had been told during the production of “Murphy Brown” to look to her predecessor for inspiration.
 “You want to see the yardstick of a great sitcom?
-Watch ‘Mary Tyler Moore.’”
+Watch ‘Mary Tyler Moore.’

 Characterized as “Mike Wallace in a dress,” Murphy Brown was tough and didn’t suffer fools.
-She was also described as “one of the boys,” a moniker that has been applied to me a time or two, prompting me then and now to consider what it really means – to be a boy or a man.
-On this question, I wouldn’t have consulted Dan Quayle in 1992.
-And, I would not ask J.D.
+She was also described as “one of the boys,” a moniker that has been applied to me a time or two, prompting me then— and now— to consider what it really means to be a boy, to be a man.
+On this question, I wouldn’t have consulted Dan Quayle in 1992 nor would not ask J.D.
 Vance in 2024.
 Given what the contender for Vice President has said about what it means to be a woman, I think I can figure out the rest.

-During the 1991-92 season of Murphy Brown, the nation was in a stir over the birth of her baby boy, with 38 million viewers tuning in for the finale as Murphy gave birth and sang “Natural Woman” to her newborn son.
-A fictional single mother with a fictional baby boy, the fictional Murphy drew the ire of non-fictional Vice President Dan Quayle who, during President George H.W.
-Bush’s reelection campaign, told an audience at the Commonwealth Club of California.
+At the end of the 1991-92 season of Murphy Brown, the nation was in a stir, with 38 million viewers tuning in for the finale to see Murphy give birth and then sing “Natural Woman” to her newborn son.
+The White House tuned in too.
+A fictional single mother with a fictional baby boy drew the ire of non-fictional Vice President Dan Quayle who, during President George H.W.
+Bush’s reelection campaign, told an audience at the Commonwealth Club of California:

 It doesn’t help matters when prime-time TV has Murphy Brown, a character who supposedly epitomizes today’s intelligent, highly paid professional woman, mocking the importance of fathers by bearing a child alone and calling it just another lifestyle choice.

-Then tonight, for a few moments at The 2024 Emmys, the nation was reminded that we haven’t changed that much since 1992, divided again or still over the values by which we should raise our families.
+For a few moments at The 2024 Emmys, the nation was reminded that we haven’t changed that much since 1992, divided again—or still— over the values by which Americans should raise their families.

 When the Murphy Brown show ended in 1998, Murphy had a son, and I had a brand new baby girl.
 Smitten, my baby made me feel like a natural woman too, but she also intimidated me like no other force in my life – six pounds of pure hope in my arms.
 An “older” first-time mother, I often wondered if I was up to the task of motherhood.
 I know now that I was.
 I am.

-Motherhood had exposed a vulnerability in the irascible Murphy Brown, as did the diagnosis of her breast cancer in the final season – a vulnerability that was no match for her big hair or the business-suit armor and the smart-ass attitude.
+Motherhood had exposed a vulnerability in the irascible Murphy Brown, as did the diagnosis of her breast cancer in the final season.
+The latter was a vulnerability that was no match for her big hair or the business-suit armor and the smart-ass attitude.
 Out of the blue – the way life happens – I would meet a similar fate 13 years later, not fully aware of what the woman who played Murphy knew.
-Cancer and widowhood and storms that pass to remind me of Lou Reed’s wisdom – “There’s a bit of magic in everything, and some loss to even things out.”
+I’m aware now.
+Cancer and widowhood and storms that pass remind me still of Lou Reed’s wisdom – “There’s a bit of magic in everything, and some loss to even things out.”

 I have been an incredibly lucky girl.
 Which is why when a big shadow falls … it feels like the rug is being pulled out from under you, as if to say, “Now we’re going to give you the real stuff.”
 That’s how the universe works.
 Life is wondrously and appallingly surprising.
 Anyone who doesn’t know that is unarmed.